drmetemadi/Bioinformatics-NGS-Galaxy/ngs-in-galaxy.md

 1. In the tool panel located on the left, under Basic Tools select **Get Data > Upload File**.
 Click on the **Paste/Fetch data** button on the bottom section of the pop-up window.
 2. Upload the sequence data by selecting the files `JoeBlogsBRCAPanel_R1.fastq` and `JoeBlogsBRCAPanel_R2.fastq`.
-Make sure the type is specified as '**fastqsanger**' when uploading.
+You don't need to specify the file type or genome build.
+Galaxy should be able to make a reasonable guess.

 3. You should now have these 2 files in your history: